telerik/fiddler-everywhere-docs/security.md

 - The only way to recover a deleted session from the Sessions list or a deleted SAZ file from the **.fiddler** folder is to download their cloud copy.
 Consider using the Fiddler Everywhere cloud save as a backup option.

-- Sessions are stored in Fiddler Everywhere cloud space as a SAZ files.
-Consider protecting your sensetive data by adding a password protection for all cloud saves which effectively adds a 256-bit AES encryption.
+- Sessions are stored in Fiddler Everywhere cloud space as SAZ files.
+Consider protecting your sensitive data by adding password protection for all cloud saves, which effectively adds a 256-bit AES encryption.

 ### Sharing Traffic